theseus-os/theseus-os.github.io/posts/2022-01-13-Theseus-Year-In-Review-2021.md

 4. Our focus shifted from prototyping research concepts to feature completeness, stabilization, and legacy compatibility.

-Our [SOSP paper](https://www.usenix.org/conference/osdi20/presentation/boos) describing Theseus's research goals and novel design was published back in late 2020.
-Since then, we've received lots of interest from various academic institutions and industry folks beyond our home institutions of Yale University and Rice University.

-### Collaboration & Funding with Futurewei
-As with many other projects in the Rust open-source community, Futurewei has identified Theseus as a project of interest that  This ultimately culminated TODO: discuss Futurewei sponsorship  -->

 The rest of this blog entry is a work in progress.
 Check back soon!